JohnBinford/AppleWood-Pointe/Documents/Download.md

 - This free website has no ONLINE viewer for PDF Documents, so you must download them.
   - Just click one of the links below.
   - You will see a new preview page.
-    - If you see a "spinning" circle in the middle of the page instead of a preview, Ignore it.
+    - If you see a "spinning" circle in the middle of the page or an empty looking page instead of a preview, ignore it and continue.
   - Click the DOWNLOAD "box" on the right.
     - Wait for the documents to download (you won't get a message, just pay attention please).
     - Use your browser's "back" arrow to return to this page when your are done downloading.